nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit-appt APPOINTMENT_INDEX [pt/PATIENT_INDEX] [dr/DOCTOR_INDEX] [at/TIMESLOT START] [to/TIMESLOT END] [dur/TIMESLOT DURATION] [t/TAG]…​`

 * Edits the appointment for the patient specified by the `APPOINTMENT_INDEX`.
 The `APPOINTMENT_INDEX` refers to the index number shown in the displayed appointment schedule.
-The index must be a <strong>positive integer</strong> 1, 2, 3, …​<br>
+The index **must be a positive integer** 1, 2, 3, …​<br>

 * At least one of the optional fields must be provided <br>